mjung5/mjung5.github.io/about.md

 I studied children and family's daily and overall experiences in culrurally and gegraphiccaly diverse context.
 Moreover, I focused on how socio cultral interpersonal factos influence positive and negative outcomes of adolesence.
 In the meantime, I have been always fascinated by the role of statistics and analytic methods and how it expands research questions and enriches research outcomes.

 Therefore, the training through graduate certificate program will help me to enrich my skills on data analysis and management and accomplish beyond scope of my research interest.
-Eventually, I want to call myself as a data scientist and researcher.
+Eventually, I want to call myself as a data scientist and a researcher.

 ![MinJung](https://raw.githubusercontent.com/mjung5/mjung5.github.io/master/images/Mjung.JPG)